Stausi/Stausi-Billing/README.md

 ``` lua
 ox:locale dk
 ```
-or change it to your preferred language.
+Or change it to your preferred language.

 ## Installing modules